anjaysahoo/frontend-interview/1-important-concept/js-concept/4-closure/readme.md

 ![img_18.png](img_18.png)
 ![img_17.png](img_17.png)

-Here even though `x()` execution context is removed from removed from `call stack` after line _8_, but when `z()` execute it remembers the value of `a` because of `closure` hence print `7`
+Here even though `x()` execution context is removed from `call stack` after line _8_, but when `z()` execute it remembers the value of `a` because of `closure` hence print `7`

 ### Function with its `lexical` scope bundle together is called closure

-Ho to create closure?
+How to create closure?

 Whenever we want to create Closure then just create a function wraping variables & functions in them